shashank-0-0/UpToDate/README.md

 ## Modularization

-The app is fully modularized to ensure each module is as loosely coupled as possible , which provides us with a lot of benefits as explained in the official docs.
+Decided to fully modularize the app  to ensure each module is as loosely coupled as possible , which provides us with a lot of benefits like scalability , maintainability ,lower build time etc.
 (Note : As of now modularization seems overkill since there is not too much of functionality but it is done by keeping scalability in mind)